gsl102008/make-your-choice-darkside-lightside/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+Things to fix, improve, and add in the future include:

-- Item 1
+- Add more visuals to make the game look better
-- Item 2
+- Organize the code better
-- Item 3
+- Make a longer and more complex storyline